-RPGs (role-playing games) also inspired me to persuade students to empathise through story-telling.
-Heroes in the games are driven by a desire to help others, to understand their struggles, and to gain experience along the way.
-Isn’t it similar to using design thinking to solve problems in real life?
+Role-playing games also inspired me to encourage students to empathise through storytelling.
+The heroes in these games are motivated by a desire to help others, to understand their struggles, and to gain experience in the process.
+Isn’t this similar to using design thinking to solve real-world problems?

-While gamification can be executed more spectacularly, it’s important to consider the degree of gamification.
-We feel that a dialogue-based experience with fiction stories is the most viable user-centred and feasible approach.
+Gamification can be executed in more impressive ways, but it’s important to consider the extent of its use.
+We believe that a dialogue-based experience with fictional stories is the most user-friendly and achievable approach.

 Designing Interactive Questions

-City X facilitates self-learning through lots of interactive moments.
-Learners will answer questions during or after reading the bite-sized learning cards to evaluate their knowledge and keep their attention.
+Now, let’s discuss interaction.
+City X encourages self-learning through interactive moments.
+Learners answer questions while or after reading the bite-sized learning cards to assess their knowledge and maintain their focus.

-Designing these unique feedback components was undoubtedly a challenge.
-Questions can take many forms, such as completing diagrams, programming, Blockly, or even simulations, not just multiple-choice questions.
-Programming questions like Blockly or Scratch, for example, took up the entire page for programming, so we had to come up with alternative ways to provide hints, introductions, or other information.
+Designing these distinctive feedback components was a challenge.
+Questions can take many forms, such as completing diagrams, programming, Blockly, or simulations, not just multiple-choice questions.
+For example, programming questions like Blockly or Scratch took up the entire page, so we had to find alternative ways to provide hints, introductions, or other information.

-To persuade both decision-makers and learners, we value the onboarding experience, which highlights the app’s learning objective and prepares learners for their journey to Coding Galaxy.
-Instead of using a static carousel, I suggested that the design team use Lottie to animate the graphics to convey emotion.
-This collaboration allows designers who are good at drawing to work with animation experts, and the results are fantastic.
+Rather than using a static carousel, I suggested that the design team use Lottie to animate the graphics.
+This would create a more emotive experience.
+This collaboration allows designers who are skilled at drawing to work with animation experts, resulting in fantastic outcomes.

 After that, the product concept and wireframe were passed on to UI design, illustration, and micro-animation.
-These small details will have a big impact on the impression and emotion that learners will receive.
-We released the app and provided a complete set of courseware for the first few chapters to schools.
-Unfortunately, the team has decided to move to another project; therefore, City X is no longer developed.
+These small details significantly influence the impression, and emotion learners receive.
+We released the app and supplied schools with complete courseware for the initial chapters.
+However, the team has decided to move to another project, so City X is no longer being developed.

-I’m thrilled to be a part of this project’s product planning and research, where I’ll be exploring how gaming and learning are connected.
-Many educational platforms, without a doubt, perform better than we do.
-Even yet, as long as you are a consumer or user, you will be unaware of how psychology and behaviour science shape your learning and usage habits.
-Now I can implement these lessons in practice.
+I’m delighted to be part of this project’s product planning and research, where I’ll investigate the connection between gaming and learning.
+Undoubtedly, many educational platforms outperform us.
+However, as a consumer or user, you remain unaware of how psychology and behaviour science shape your learning and usage habits.
+Now I can put these lessons into practice.

-I’m grateful to the design team for putting in tremendous effort to lend their expertise to help me bring the product to life.
-Other teammates have also expressed confidence in my abilities to conceptualise ideas and oversee the entire development from start to finish.
-I was amazed by how each person used their skill sets to support and collaborate on the product prototype.
+I’m thankful to the design team for their tremendous effort to offer their expertise and help me bring the product to fruition.
+Other teammates have also expressed faith in my ability to conceptualise ideas and manage development from start to finish.
+I was astonished by how each person utilised their skills to support and collaborate on the product prototype.

 |My Role||Manager, Design & UX|